One of the smallest indoor gardening pests, spider mites can also be one of the most devastating to your plants.

 This will keep humidity and temperature levels in the ideal range, which is critical to plant health and pest prevention.

-Spider mites can infiltrate your growing space through the air, particularly through your ducting.
+Spider mites can get inside your growing space through the air, particularly through your ducting.

-If you vent air from a grow room outside, this can be an easy entrance point for these pests.
+If you vent air from a grow room outside, this can be an easy entry point for these pests.

 The best way to combat this is with a HEPA intake filter.
-These filters are rated incredibly high in particulate filtration, and will do wonders in preventing spider mites and other insects from entering your growing space.
+These filters are rated incredibly high in particulate filtration.

 If you want to learn more about grow room environment and ventilation requirements, check out this full guide.